cyberbono3/dilithium_threshold/Readme.md

 Dilithium was submitted to [NIST's Post-Quantum Cryptography standardization process](https://csrc.nist.gov/projects/post-quantum-cryptography/post-quantum-cryptography-standardization) and was selected as one of the algorithms to be standardized.
 It is one of the digital signature algorithms chosen by NIST, alongside FALCON and SPHINCS+.

-Falcon comes in two variants.
-Falcon512 claims at least 108 bits of security, and Falcon1024 claims at least 252 bits of security, both against quantum computers.

 ## Examples